 Central Panhandle AIDS Network

-The Central Panhandle AIDS Network has monthly Consortium meetings that address prevention and patient care issues within Area 2A, which includes Bay, Calhoun, Gulf, Holmes, Jackson, and Washington Counties.
+Conducts monthly consortium meetings that address prevention and patient care issues within Area 2A, which includes Bay, Calhoun, Gulf, Holmes, Jackson, and Washington counties.

 Education

 Classes are provided to any interested group who would like HIV prevention education for their church, civic, or community group.
 They are tailored to the needs of your specific population.
 Certification classes required to maintain health care and other professional licenses are available, usually on the first Thursday of each month.
-Contact us for details.
+Please contact us at 850-872-4455 for details.

 Special classes are available to train volunteers and professionals to do HIV/AIDS counseling and testing.
 These are held at the health department or at other locations throughout the surrounding six counties.